 By 1916, only ten years after the beginning of the Los Angeles Azusa Street revival, western Pentecostal missionaries were found in at least forty-two nations outside North America and Europe.
-This was indeed a remarkable achievement, especially in view of the lack of central organization and co-ordination, the naivety of most of these missionaries, and the physical difficulties and opposition they encountered.
-This chapter looks at the poly-nucleated origins and the development of a global network in early Pentecostalism and how this contributed to the formation of a multidimensional global movement.
+This was indeed a remarkable achievement, especially in view of the lack of central organization and coordination, the naivete of most of these missionaries, and the physical difficulties and opposition they encountered.
+This chapter looks at the polynucleated origins and the development of a global network in early Pentecostalism and how this contributed to the formation of a multidimensional global movement.
 Pentecostal denominations were still in the process of formation, and in most countries they did not exist as organizations with centralized structures.
-Most of these early missionaries were novices, who had never ventured outside their own, often narrow cultural setting.
+Most of these early missionaries were novices who had never ventured outside their own, often-narrow cultural setting.
 Those who left America in the wake of the Azusa Street revival did so with the conviction that they could speak the languages of the nations to which they had been called.
-European Pentecostals from the Pentecostal Missionary Union, being rather more phlegmatic and having the experience of their leader Cecil Polhill, formerly of the China Inland Mission, to guide them, went out to China, India and central Africa expecting to need to learn these languages.
+European Pentecostals from the Pentecostal Missionary Union, being rather more phlegmatic and having the experience of their leader Cecil Polhill, formerly of the China Inland Mission, to guide them, went out to China, India, and central Africa expecting to need to learn these languages.
 Many of the early missionaries lacked financial means (including funds to take furloughs in their homelands); they were subject to impoverished living conditions, and many died from tropical diseases.
 Some of their stories are indeed tragic.

 It is possible, however, to understand the present global proliferation of Pentecostalism from these rather chaotic beginnings and to discern the essential characteristics that made it ultimately the most successful Christian missionary movement of the twentieth century.
 Pentecostalism has always been a movement with global orientation and inherent migrating tendencies that, coupled with its strong individualism, made it fundamentally a multidimensional missionary movement.
 Very soon its ambassadors were indigenous people who went out to their own people in ever-increasing numbers.
 Networks were formed, crisscrossing nations and organizations.
-These networks were essential in the globalizing process, and were aided and abetted by rapid advances in technology, transportation and communications.
+These networks were essential in the globalizing process and were aided and abetted by rapid advances in technology, transportation, and communications.
 As the twentieth century progressed Pentecostalism became increasingly globalized, and the power and influence of the former colonizing nations and their representatives diminished.

 Charismata or “spiritual gifts” and ecstatic or “enthusiastic” forms of Christianity have been found in all ages, albeit sometimes at the margins of the established church, and they have often been a characteristic of the church’s missionary advance, from the early church to the pioneer Catholic missionaries of the Middle Ages.
 Protestantism as a whole did not favor such enthusiasm, however, and it often suppressed any expressions of Christianity that would seek to revive spiritual gifts.
 The histories of the Anabaptist, Quaker, and Irvingite movements are cases in point.
 It took new revival movements in the nineteenth century (especially of the Methodist and Holiness type) and movements among other radical Protestants who espoused similar ideas, to stimulate a restoration of spiritual gifts to accompany a missionary thrust believed to be at the end of time.
 The many and various revival movements at the start of the twentieth century had the effect of creating a greater air of expectancy for worldwide Pentecostal revival before the imminent return of Christ.
 The signs that this revival had come would be similar to the earlier revivals: an intense desire to pray, emotional confessions of sins, manifestations of the coming of the Spirit, successful and accelerated evangelism and world mission, and especially spiritual gifts to confirm that the power of the Spirit had indeed come.